 The strategies mentioned above can be adapted by your Tinnitus specialist in helping with other problems such Hyperacusis and Misophonia.
 As there is a clear difference between these problems it may be necessary to alter the method of managing these difficulties in different ways.
 Your Tinnitus specialist will be able to first understand the nature of your problems and then tailor the therapeutic approach to best meet your needs.
 It is very important to understand the problem and expectations as well as the ear assessment so that we may do to best help with your difficulties.

 The initial appointment will last between 60-90 minutes with a detailed history taken about your tinnitus, a thorough hearing assessment and a discussion about the impact it is having on your life.
 You can expect to be asked some detailed questions about the experience of tinnitus, for example:

 - How long have you been experiencing these sounds?

 - Were there any significant things going on in your life when you first noticed it?

-- How does if affect your concentration or sleep?
+- How does your tinnitus impact or intrude on aspects such as concentration and sleep?

 - What coping strategies do you already use?

-By asking questions like these, the tinnitus counsellor can help build a treatment plan, in terms of what might be the best strategies for helping patients to manage their tinnitus.
-These questions also help to explore views that patients have about their tinnitus and whether these are realistic and helpful.
+By asking questions like these, the tinnitus specialist can help a patient build a treatment plan, in terms of what might be the best strategies for helping manage their tinnitus.
+These questions also help to explore views that patient’s have about their tinnitus and whether these are realistic and helpful.